Making Cheap Calls To Gambia:

 calls costing far less units than international calls.

 Approximately, local calls cost about one dalasi per minute, while

-international calls cost about $0.90-$1.10 per
+international calls cost about $0.90-$1.10 per minute.
+Note that

 night after 11:00 pm are usually the cheapest.

 The Gambia uses UK and French phone jacks so you may need an adapter